emmt/LocalFilters.jl/README.md

   `LocalFilters.Kernel` with boolean element type.
 These neighborhoods are constructed from an array of booleans and an optional starting index.

-* **Kernels** are neighborhoods whose elements are weights and which be may have arbitrary offset.
+* **Kernels** are neighborhoods whose elements are weights and which may have arbitrary offset.
 These neighborhoods are represented by instances of `LocalFilters.Kernel` with numerical element type.
 These neighborhoods are constructed from an array of weights and an optional starting index.